Great SEO techniques done correctly will get your content read by those who matter the most, and they are the visitors to your website or blog.

 2. Where to Place the Keywords

-There are five important places in each post or page that you will need to insert your keywords.
+There are four important places in each post or page where you will need to insert your keywords.

 First Place: The Title of your post or page.
 This is called your H1 tag.

 Second Place: At the beginning of the first paragraph of the post.

 Third Place: In the Alt-tab of an image or images in the post.